solo-io/gloo-docs/gloo/docs/gloo_routing/gateway_configuration/waf/_index.md

 weight: 30
 ---

+## **What is a Web Application Firewall (WAF)**
+A web application firewall (WAF) protects web applications by monitoring, filtering and blocking potentially harmful traffic and attacks that can overtake or exploit them.
+WAFs do this by intercepting and inspecting the network packets and uses a set of rules to determine access to the web application.
+In enterprise security infrastructure, WAFs can be deployed to an application or group of applications to provide a layer of protection between the applications and the end users.

-Gloo now suppports The popular Web Apppllication Firewall framework/ruleset [ModSecurity](https://www.modsecurity.org/) 3.0.3.
+Gloo now suppports The popular Web Appplication Firewall framework/ruleset [ModSecurity](https://www.modsecurity.org/) 3.0.3.

+## **WAF in Gloo**
+Gloo Enterprise now includes the ability to enable the ModSecurity Web Application Firewall for any incoming and outgoing HTTP connections.
+The OWASP Core Rule Set is included by default and can be toggled on and off easily, as well as the ability to add or create custom rule sets.
+More information on the rule sets, and the rules language generally can be found [here](https://www.modsecurity.org/rules.html).

-## **Why Web Application Firewall**
+## **Why Mod Securityl**
 API Gateways act as a control point for the outside world to access the various application services running in your environment.
 A Web Application Firewall offers a standard way to to inspect and handle all incoming traffic.
 Mod Security is one such firewall.
 ModSecurity uses a simple rules language to interpert and process incoming http traffic.
 There are many rule sets publically available, such as the [OWASP Core Rule Set](https://github.com/SpiderLabs/owasp-modsecurity-crs).

-## **Web Application Firewall in Gloo**
-Gloo Enterprise now includes the ability to enable the ModSecurity Web Application Firewall for any incoming and outgoing HTTP connections.
-The OWASP Core Rule Set is included by default and can be toggled on and off easily, as well as the ability to add or create custom rule sets.
-More information on the rule sets, and the rules language generally can be found [here](https://www.modsecurity.org/rules.html).

-### Configuring Web Application Firewall in Gloo
+### Configuring WAF in Gloo
 ModSecurity rule sets are defined in gloo in one of 3 places:

-  * `HttpListener`
+  * `HttpGateway`
   * `VirtualService`
   * `Route`

-The precedence is as such: `Route` > `VirtualService` > `HttpListener`.
+The precedence is as such: `Route` > `VirtualService` > `HttpGateway`.

 The configuration of the three of them is nearly identical at the moment, and follows the same pattern as other enterprise feaures in Gloo.
 The configuration is included in the extensions object of the various plugin sections, this process will be enumerated below, but first we will go over the general flow of configuring WAF in Gloo.